Ayush4803/React_JS/README.md

 - - Using setTimeout or setInterval

-# Please Ensure That Your Browser Has a CORS Plugin Extension
+# Please ensure that you have a CORS plugin enabaled in your browser